-If you have had any kind of injury on property that is owned by the local authority, you could be able to make a compensation claim against the council if you can prove it has been negligent.
+If you have had any kind of injury on property owned by the local authority, you could be able to make a compensation claim against the council.

 Common Claims Against A Council